Anthony15651/CSharp-Projects/README.md

 # CSharp-Projects

-This repository contains my C# projects completed through The Tech Academy.
+This repository contains a collection of my C# projects and learning journey.

 <h3>Projects:</h3>
 <ul>